stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 ## Default Structure

-The default structure is ordered based on a few factors, such as the file type, but primarily follows the same alphanumeric ordering as the filesystem.
+The default structure is organized based on a few factors, such as the file type, but primarily follows the same alphanumeric ordering as the filesystem.

 ### Articles